 This commercial sums it up … just because it’s on the internet, doesn’t make it true:

-As reported by the Daily Record; a New Jersey woman still faces charges this week in a case of first impression in an identity theft indictment.
-Dana Thornton, 41, is being accused of impersonating her ex-boyfriend, Parsippany Detective Michael Lasalandra, by creating a Facebook page in his likeness.
-The Facebook account, created in 2009, contained modified images of Lasalandra as well as derogatory comments seemingly made by him.
-Thornton was indicted in August 2010 by a Morris County grand jury on a fourth-degree charge of identity theft, which is punishable upon conviction by up to 18 months in prison.
+As reported by NJ.com; a New Jersey woman still faces charges this week in a case of first impression in an identity theft indictment.
+The woman, 41, is being accused of impersonating her ex-boyfriend, a Parsippany Detective, by creating a Facebook page in his likeness.
+The Facebook account, created in 2009, allegedly contained modified images of the man as well as derogatory comments seemingly made by him.
+The woman was indicted in August 2010 by a Morris County grand jury on a fourth-degree charge of identity theft, which is punishable upon conviction by up to 18 months in prison.

-Thornton’s defense attorney, Richard Roberts is claiming that New Jersey’s statute does not apply to her case because, “it does not specifically address impersonation through the use of social media or the Internet.”
+Her defense attorney is claiming that New Jersey’s statute does not apply to her case because, “it does not specifically address impersonation through the use of social media or the Internet.”

 So although the New Jersey statute doesn’t specifically mention “Social Media” in its wording, we must be able interpret the law accordingly.
 Social Media is a form of communication and what is said and published there is comparable with impersonation in print or in person.

 Prosecutors have argued that although the statue doesn’t “include or exclude electronic communications it is applicable to a broad spectrum of impersonation techniques.”
-Ms. Thornton has allegedly assumed the identity of another person and acted to injure Lasalandra’s reputation and career as a police officer.
+The woman has allegedly assumed the identity of another person and acted to injure the man’s reputation and career as a police officer.
 This can be done through multiple mediums and Facebook is no different in this aspect.

 In Panama City Florida a local and respected teachers’ identity was used to create a fake Twitter profile which spouted off derogatory comments about autistic students.
 The teacher works with special needs students and had no idea this was going on until she was informed by officials questioning her and the profile.